China's state planner holds meeting with private firms, including Baidu

-(Corrects to clarify Li Qiang is head of the State Council, not state planner)

-BEIJING : China's state planner said on Monday it held a meeting with private firms including Baidu and LONGi Green Energy Technology.
+BEIJING: China's state planner said on Monday (Jul 10) it held a meeting with private firms including Baidu and LONGi Green Energy Technology.

 The next step will be to continue to improve the communication mechanism with private enterprises and address the specific demands raised by them in a targeted manner, the National Development and Reform Commission (NDRC) said in a statement.